 But, based on their “professional” work, can we say that beauty isn’t simply in technique or application of paint?

-There’s more to consider.
+There’s more to consider….

 Now, let’s say the 3-year old is the offspring of Hollywood celebrity.
 Add to this the tragic god-forbid event that after the 3-year old painted this model, the 3-year old dies in fire.
 This painted sculpt is the last irreplaceable artwork expression of this 3-year old on Earth.

 When it comes to judging the price of art, it is a complex process that requires a lot of non-material information.
 Interestingly, an applied money value is the final variable to determine the value of any fine art piece.

-Is eBay a good benchmark for value?
+Is eBay useful for determining a product’s value?